Greece

 Where to stay

-There is a plethora of accommodation choices in Athens so it really comes down to budget and which area you want to stay.
+There is a plethora of accommodation choices in Athens so it really comes down to budget and which area you prefer to stay.

-We chose to stay in an AirBnB in Kallimarmoro due to its large rooftop terrace and uninterrupted and amazing views of the Acropolis and proximity to the Panathenaic Stadium.
+We chose to stay in an Airbnb in Kallimarmoro, which is close to the Panathenaic (Olympic) Stadium, as the property has a large rooftop terrace and uninterrupted and amazing views of the Acropolis: Acropolis View Airbnb.

 If you prefer a hotel over an AirBnB we recommend these hotels by budget: